emmanueljs1/rusty-chat/README.md

 * Client
    * Terminal chat window (GUI)
    * Let user send messages and change nickname

 ### Contributors (aka the jaded rustaceans)
 - Emma "Crusty" Suarez
 - Megan Paik
 - Yash Palkhiwala

+### Acknowledgements
+This project was developed as a final project for CIS 198 at the University of Pennsylvania in Fall 2018